Camp Desert Center

 The Camp Desert Center was a sub camp of the US Army, Desert Training Center in Riverside County, California.
-The main headquarters for the Desert Training Center was Camp Young, this is where General Patton's 3rd Armored Division was stationed.
+The main headquarters for the Desert Training Center was Camp Young, where General Patton's 3rd Armored Division was stationed.
 Camp Desert Center was at Desert Center, California, in Riverside County, California in the Colorado Desert.

-It is in southern California, between the cities of Indio and Blythe at the junction of Interstate 10 and State Route 177, about halfway between Phoenix and Los Angeles.
-The Camp Desert Center was location just south of Joshua Tree National Park near the Colorado River Aqueduct.
+This sub camp was in southern California, between the cities of Indio and Blythe, at the junction of Interstate 10 and State Route 177, about halfway between Phoenix and Los Angeles.
+It is located just south of Joshua Tree National Park near the Colorado River Aqueduct.
 Camp Granite was designated a California Historic Landmark (No.985).

-The site of Camp Desert Center became the small town of Desert Center, California.
-Army Divisions were not stationed at Camp Desert Center, the camp was used as a supply depot, maintain repair depot and an evacuation hospital run by the 92nd medical unit.
+Army divisions were not stationed at Camp Desert Center.
+Rather, the camp was used as a supply depot, maintenance repair depot, and an evacuation hospital run by the 92nd medical unit.

+History

-Camp Desert Center was built in April 1942.
-The Desert Training Center was built to prepare troops to do battle in North Africa to fight the Germans during World War II.
+Camp Desert Center was built in April 1942, to prepare troops to do battle in North Africa, fighting the Germans during World War II.
 When completed the camp had shower buildings, latrines, evacuation hospital, weather station (Type D), wooden tent frames, Ammo depot, Quartermaster store, water storage tanks and water treatment plant.
 The 18th Ordnance Battalion operated out of the camp.
-The camp was closed on 16 December 1944 and the US Army constructions was removed.
+The camp was closed on 16 December 1944 and the US Army buildings was removed.

 92nd Army medical unit

 The 92nd Evacuation Hospital at Camp Desert Center was a 300-bed hospital.
 The Evacuation Hospital was in operation from May 1943 to December 1943 at Camp Desert Center.
 The 92nd medical unit had medical doctors, nurses and surgery room.
 Treating troop suffering from desert dehydration to emergence surgery.

 Before arriving at Camp Desert Center the 92nd medical unit was stationed at the Camp Freda Hospital at the Camp Freda Quartermaster Depot.
-The 92nd medical unit used did not move out to the North African campaign like most of the thousands of troops that trained in the desert camps.
-The 92nd medical unit after the desert training was transferred to went on to fight in the South Pacific theatre of war.
-First action was the New Guinea campaign, Battle of Luzon and Battle of Leyte.
+The 92nd medical unit used did not move out to the North African campaign like most of the thousands of troops that trained in the desert camps; it was transferred to fight in the South Pacific theatre of war.
+Its first actions were in the New Guinea campaign, the Battle of Luzon, and the Battle of Leyte.
 At the end of the war the 92nd was part of the occupation of Japan.